-When it comes to getting a garage converted to a guest house, very few people come to builders with a money’s-no-object attitude.
-They usually have a ballpark idea of the amount that they are wanting to spend to get what they want out of the space.
-Sometimes this number is realistic, other times it’s not.
+Very few people come to builders with a money’s-no-object attitude when it comes to getting a garage converted to a guest house.
+They usually have a ballpark idea of the amount they want to spend to get what they want out of the space.
+Sometimes this number is realistic; other times, it’s not.
 Here’s how that number gets figured out.

 You are going to need blueprints that outline the design and building plans.
 This is how estimated costs are calculated by your builder.
 So, regardless of whether or not you have enough money to take on the complete garage conversion, you do need to budget for an architect or designer/draftsperson to create the design blueprint.
 That is always the first step, so budget for this at a bare minimum.
 Once you have blueprints, you have a roadmap forward for you to take to any builder to run cost calculations.

 Getting Construction Blueprints Made

 Typically, construction blueprints come from an architect, but they can also come from a “designer” or a “draftsperson.”
 The complexity of your project and the laws in your area will determine if you need a registered architect or if you can get by using an architectural designer or draftsperson.
 Usually, a phone call to your local building department can answer this question for you.

 What’s the difference between an architect, a draftsperson, and a designer?

 A registered architect’s skills are backed by 5-6 years of education and two years of on-the-job training.
 A registered architect is also legally responsible for their work.